jbrodriguez/unbalance/README.md

 ### History

-unBALANCE keeps a history of the operations you have run, showing each command that was executed.
+unbalanced keeps a history of the operations you have run, showing each command that was executed.

 You can replay the most recent operation (excluding dry-runs) or validate the most recent Scatter Copy.

 Additionally, you can review operations which contain one or more flagged rsync commands.

-If an rsync command has been flagged (applies to Gather and Scatter/Move operations), unBALANCE will not delete the source folders/files.
+If an rsync command has been flagged (applies to Gather and Scatter/Move operations), unbalanced will not delete the source folders/files.

 This allows you to check the issue in detail and take any action deemed necessary.